microsoft/ML-For-Beginners/1-Introduction/1-intro-to-ML/README.md

 ## What you will learn in this course

 In this curriculum, we are going to cover only the core concepts of machine learning that a beginner must know.
-We cover what we call 'Classical machine learning' primarily using Scikit-Learn, an excellent library many students use to learn the basics.
+We cover what we call 'Classical machine learning' primarily using Scikit-learn, an excellent library many students use to learn the basics.
 To understand broader concepts of artificial intelligence or deep learning, a strong fundamental knowledge of machine learning is indispensable, and so we would like to offer it here.

 You will additionally learn the basics of Regression, Classification, Clustering, Natural Language Processing, Time Series Forecasting, and Reinforcement Learning, as well as real-world applications, the history of ML, ML and Fairness, and how to use your model in web apps.